 Arf!
 I’m Tony Bark.
-Artist and writer by day.
-Programmer by night.
+Artist by day, programmer by night.
 Gamer all the way.

 I wish that option was the default in Firefox.